 There’s Massively More Choice On Shopping

 We had Hiperdino, Vivo and Eurospar for our food shopping, and you had to travel to Arrecife or Playa Honda to visit any of them.
-Now we have several more Eurospars – at Macher and Costa Teguise, and Roper, Lidl and Mercadona have come along.
-Ikea wasn’t there, nor was Milar or Elektron – we bought furniture from shops near the hospital (which is why you see so much of the same stuff around!) electrical goods from Informatica and appliances from Mega Centro, who have now gone.
+Now we have several more Eurospars – at Macher and Costa Teguise, and Roper, Aldi, Lidl and Mercadona have come along.
+Ikea wasn’t here, nor was Milar or Elektron – we bought furniture from shops near the hospital (which is why you see so much of the same stuff around!) electrical goods from Informatica and appliances from Mega Centro, who have now gone.

 Sports Tourism Is Huge Now